brglng/bfind/README.md

     $ cargo install

+## Usage

+Currently, only basic directory listing is implemented:

+    $ bfind /path/to/directory

 ## Roadmap

-- Use two threads, one for listing files, one for printing.
+- Use two threads, one for listing files, one for printing
-- Be compliant with find's command line arguments.
+- Be compliant with `find`'s command line arguments

 ## License